 My name is Elizabeth Russell, and The Fairy Tale Blog is my place to talk about all my favorite things that relate to story.
 Because you, my lovely readers, read my writing as soon as I’ve written – as opposed to a novel which takes forever to finish – it motivates me to keep writing, and to write the best work that I can!
 This is my full time job – to talk about story theory, write short stories and fairy tales, and share some of my favorite things about stories.

 If you can’t tell yet… I love stories!
-If you like what I share here, please sign up to receive my new novel for free – I know you’ll love it!
+If you like what I share here, check out my novels – I’ll bet you’ll enjoy those too!

 You can follow me on Instagram, Facebook, and Pinterest: